mrinalcs/mrinalcs.github.io/_posts/2024-02-04-change-website-style-in-browser.md

 ## Using Stylish

-Install Stylish Extension For Chrome from [Chrome Web Store](https://chromewebstore.google.com/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe){:rel="nofollow" target="_blank"} page and click on "Add to Chrome".
-For Firefox [Stylish Add-ons](https://addons.mozilla.org/en-US/firefox/addon/stylish/){:rel="nofollow" target="_blank"} page.
+Install Stylish Extension For Chrome from [Chrome Web Store](https://chromewebstore.google.com/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe) page and click on "Add to Chrome".
+For Firefox [Stylish Add-ons](https://addons.mozilla.org/en-US/firefox/addon/stylish/) page.

 Then find Stylish extension icon in your browser toolbar, then select the style you want to apply from the list of installed styles which existing styles or you may creat your own style from *my styles section*